On the 256-dimensional gamma matrix representation of the Clifford algebra Cl(1,7) and its relation to the Lie algebra SO(1,9): Representations of the (0,6) and SO(8) algebras for the ordinary Dirac equation

-which satisfy the commutation relations of the Lie algebra SO(8)
+$\widetilde{\mathrm{A}},\widetilde{\mathrm{B}}=\overline{1,8}, \, \hat{\mathrm{A}},\hat{\mathrm{B}}=\overline{1,7},$ which satisfy the commutation relations of the Lie algebra SO(8)

-It is evident that here we have the algebra over the field of real numbers as well.
-Note that here (as in \cite{Real-1,Real-2,Real-3,Real-4}) the anti-Hermitian realization of the SO(10) operators is chosen, for the reasons see, e.g., \cite{Real-1,Real-2,Real-3,Real-4,Book} and \cite{Eli,Wyb}.
-We appeal to the anti-Hermitian realizations of the generators starting from \cite{Mex,Elect}.
+It is evident that here we also have an algebra over the field of real numbers.
+Note that here (as in Refs.
+[1--4]) the anti-Hermitian realization of the SO(10) operators is chosen, for the reasons see, e.g., Refs.
+[1--5] and [9, 10].
+We appeal to the anti-Hermitian realizations of the generators starting from Refs.
+[11, 12].

-The explicit form of the 28 elements of the $\gamma$ matrix representation of the SO(8) algebra is given in the Table 1.
+The explicit form of the 28 elements of the $\gamma$ matrix representation of the SO(8) algebra is given in Table 1.

-The first application of the gamma matrix representations of the algebras $\textit{C}\ell^{\mathbb{R}}$(0,6) and SO(8) is the symmetry analysis (the search of groups and algebras with respect to which the equation is invariant) of the Dirac equation with nonzero mass.
-It is easy to understand that the Foldy--Wouthuysen representation \cite{Foldy,Foldy-2} is preferable for such analysis.
-Indeed, in this representation one must calculate the commutation relations of possible pure matrix symmetry operators from (\ref{Lie-1}) and Table 1 only with the matrix part $i\gamma^{0}$ of the Foldy--Wouthuysen equation operator: $(\partial _0 +i\gamma^{0}\sqrt{-\Delta + m^{2}} -\frac{e^{2}}{\left|\vec{x}\right|})\phi (x) = 0$.
-After the determining of the symmetries of the Foldy--Wouthuysen equation one can find the symmetries of the Dirac equation on the basis of the inverse Foldy--Wouthuysen transformation.
-Note that after such transformation only the small part of symmetry operators will be pure matrix, the main part of operators will contain the nonlocal operator $\omega \equiv \sqrt{-\Delta + m^{2}}$ and the functions of it.
-The 31-dimensional Lie algebra SO(6)$\oplus i\gamma^{0}$SO(6)$\oplus i\gamma^{0}$ has been found, which is formed by the elements from $\textit{C}\ell^{\mathbb{R}}$(0,6) and is the maximal pure matrix algebra of invariance of the Dirac equation in the Foldy--Wouthuysen representation, see, e.g., \cite{Real-1,Real-2,Real-3,Real-4} and \cite{Hyd-1,Hyd-2}.
-The nonlocal image of SO(6)$\oplus i\gamma^{0}$SO(6)$\oplus i\gamma^{0}$ algebra in the Dirac representation is given in \cite{Hyd-1,Hyd-2}.
+The first application of the gamma matrix representations of the algebras $\textit{C}\ell^{\texttt{R}}$(0,6) and SO(8) is symmetry analysis (search for groups and algebras with respect to which the equation is invariant) of the Dirac equation with nonzero mass.
+It is easy to understand that the Foldy--Wouthuysen representation [27, 28] is preferable for such analysis.
+Indeed, in this representation one should calculate the commutation relations of possible pure matrix symmetry operators from the set (14) and Table 1 only with the matrix part $i\gamma^{0}$ of the Foldy--Wouthuysen equation operator: $(\partial _0 +i\gamma^{0}\sqrt{-\Delta + m^{2}} -\frac{e^{2}}{\left|\vec{x}\right|})\phi (x) = 0$.
+Having the symmetries of the Foldy--Wouthuysen equation one can find the symmetries of the Dirac equation on the basis of the inverse Foldy--Wouthuysen transformation.
+Note that after such transformation only a small part of the symmetry operators will be pure matrix, the main part of the operators will contain a nonlocal operator $\omega \equiv \sqrt{-\Delta + m^{2}}$ and functions of it.
+A 31-dimensional Lie algebra SO(6)$\oplus i\gamma^{0}$SO(6)$\oplus i\gamma^{0}$ was found, which is formed by the elements from $\textit{C}\ell^{\texttt{R}}$(0,6) and is the maximal pure matrix algebra of invariance of the Dirac equation in the Foldy--Wouthuysen representation, see, e.g., Refs.
+[1--4, 13, 14].
+The nonlocal image of SO(6)$\oplus i\gamma^{0}$SO(6)$\oplus i\gamma^{0}$ algebra in the Dirac representation is given in Refs.
+[13, 14].